Independent Research Grants

 If your project involves animal subjects, you will need to obtain either IRB approval or an exemption dependent on your proposed project.
 You are responsible for completing all relevant online and in-person trainings prior to work with animals.
 If you are unsure about IACUC protocol and procedure, talk with your mentor and also review: http://www.iacuc.emory.edu/

-**Students requesting funding to travel or conduct research abroad should contact the CIPA office to determine if there any travel restrictions involving undergraduate travel to the location.
+**Students requesting funding to travel or conduct research abroad should contact the Office of International and Summer Programs to determine if there any travel restrictions involving undergraduate travel to the location.**

 For those proposing a project involving international travel, be sure to address the following additional issues as a part of your proposal.
 In most cases, this additional information will be a part of the sections listed above, rather than a separate addendum.
 Your proposal may be as long as 4 pages in order to allow you to address these issues: